numantepe/amaze/README.md

 # amaze
 Amaze - Best Deals on Amazon.ca

-To visit: - it might take a while for it to laod when visiting for the first time <br>
+To visit: - it might take a while for it to laod when visiting for the first time, but it's very slow because I am using free tier hosting so I'd still recommend cloning and running it locally instead <br>
 https://amaze-32kd.onrender.com

 Execute these commands in order to run locally: - Use python version 3.9 <br>